nightmare4everr1/Augmented-Reality-Teaching-ART-FYP-project-MAIN/README.md

->roject Won 1st Position in FIT 2017 held in Serena Islamabad for demonstrating proof of concept which has commercial potential, which is being able to conduct virtual labs for student/teachers in a more engaging and contextually superior way compared to traditional means
+>Project Won 1st Position in FIT 2017 held in Serena Islamabad for demonstrating proof of concept which has commercial potential, which is being able to conduct virtual labs for student/teachers in a more engaging and contextually superior way compared to traditional means

 >Video Link For Working Project (starts at 0:35) https://drive.google.com/file/d/1mh-uJYeZHLoQvvFOudF831QLJAEWOtQn/view?usp=sharing